 Description

-Interior: Not accessible at time of inspection (Autumn 1995) but recorded by Fox and Raglan and the RCAHMW as retaining a stud and panel partition to the hall, a 'Tudor' doorhead and Wern Hir stop-chamfered beams.
+The interior was not accessible during the inspection in Autumn 1995, but it has been recorded by Fox and Raglan and the Royal Commission on the Ancient and Historical Monuments of Wales as retaining a stud and panel partition in the hall, a 'Tudor' doorhead, and Wern Hir stop-chamfered beams.

-Listed for its special interest a small sub-medieval farmhouse with surviving historic detail.
+Cwm Celyn Farmhouse is listed for its special interest as a small sub-medieval farmhouse with surviving historic details.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.